oracle-apac-user-group/graalvm-polyglot/labs/1_micronaut.md

 $ source "$HOME/.sdkman/bin/sdkman-init.sh"
 ```

-Now we are ready to install Micronaut (latest stable version).
+Now we are ready to install Micronaut 1.1.4

 ```
-$ sdk install micronaut
+$ sdk install micronaut 1.1.4
 ```
 If prompted, make this your default version.
 After installation is complete it can be tested with: